mp-se/fermentrack-docker/docs/source/build.rst

 https://community.arm.com/developer/tools-software/tools/b/tools-software-ides-blog/posts/getting-started-with-docker-for-arm-on-linux

-**Tested platforms are; armv7, i386 amd64** but any platform that is supported by the base image debian:buster should work.
+**Tested platforms are; armv64 and amd64** but any platform that is supported by the base image should work.